toppa/Shashin/readme.txt

 **Give Help**

-* Provide a language translation - [here's how](http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/)
+* Provide a language translation - [here's how](http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/) or use the [online PO Editor](https://poeditor.com/)
 * Fork [the Shashin repository on github](https://github.com/toppa/Shashin) and make a code contribution
 * If you're savvy user of the plugin, [answer questions in the support forum](http://wordpress.org/support/plugin/shahsin)
 * If you tip your pizza delivery guy, tip your plugin developer - [make a donation](http://www.toppa.com/shashin/)